This post may contain affiliate links. For more information, read my disclosure policy.

 How to make a carrot cake loaf with cream cheese frosting

-2. Whisk eggs until beaten, then whisk in oil, vanilla, applesauce and both sugars.
-Whisk, then add dry ingredients and stir with a spatula or wooden spoon until just combined.
-Stir in carrots.
+2. In a large bowl, whisk eggs until beaten, then whisk in oil, vanilla, applesauce and both sugars.
+Whisk, then add dry ingredients and stir with a rubber spatula or wooden spoon until just combined.
+You don’t have to use a mixer unless you want to.

-4. To make the frosting: beat cream cheese and butter until smooth.
+5. To make the cream cheese frosting: beat cream cheese and butter until smooth.
 Add powdered sugar, 1 cup at a time, until the mixture comes together, then add vanilla and salt.
-Beat until smooth
+Beat until smooth then frost cooled cake.

 Tip From Dorothy